Contract Management Guide to Drafting a Strong SLA

 Common Issues & Solutions

-• Issue: Negotiation delays → Solution: Use collaborative contract platforms for version control.
+- Issue: Negotiation delays → Solution: Use a collaborative Contract Drafting workflow with version control.

 Key Takeaways

-• Integrate your SLA with monitoring systems for live performance tracking.
+- Integrate your SLA with the Tasks & Deadlines module for live performance tracking.